Fl0W97/ci-p4-methods-library/SCHEDULE.md

 ### Day 8: Database Models
 - Define models for Methods (title, description, created_by, etc.).
 - Create migrations and apply them to PostgreSQL. --> python3 manage.py makemigrations, migrate

 ### Day 9: Method Creation
-- Implement functionality for users to create methods. --> tbc
+- Implement functionality for users to create methods.
 - Create a form for method submission and a corresponding view.

 ### Day 10: Method Listing
-- Develop a view to list all methods. --> (ListView)
+- Develop a view to list all methods.
-- Implement pagination and search functionality. --> tbc
+- Implement pagination and search functionality.

 ### Day 11: Method Detail View
 - Create a detail view for each method.
-- Include options for users to edit or delete their methods. --> tbc
+- Include options for users to edit or delete their methods.

 ### Day 12: Method Update Functionality
 - Implement editing functionality for methods.
 - Ensure only the method creator can edit.

 ### Day 13: Method Deletion Functionality
-- Implement deletion for methods. --> tbc
+- Implement deletion for methods.
-- Create confirmation dialogs for deletions. --> tbc
+- Create confirmation dialogs for deletions.

 ### Day 14: Admin Functionality
 - Create an admin interface for managing all methods.